lusy/motFossFf/slides.md

 "Some Simple Economics of Open Source" Josh Lerner and Jean Tirole

 "Motivation, Governance, and the Viability of Hybrid Forms in Open Source Software Development" Sonali Shah

-"What Make Long Term Contributors: Willingness and Opportunity in OSS Community" Minghui Zhou and Audris Mockus

 ---